Skip to content

 Test your knowledge

 Q1.
-What is an Invoice in Salesforce?
+What does an Invoice record represent in Salesforce Billing or Revenue Cloud?

 §